1999 (Prince album): Remastered, deluxe and super deluxe editions

 The Remastered edition contains a remaster of the original album.
 The Deluxe edition contains the remaster and a bonus disc with all the single, maxi-single and promo mixes as well as the B-sides.
-The Super Deluxe edition contains four more discs: Two of them contain 24 previously unissued studio tracks, the third contains a complete live audio performance of the 1999 Tour recorded at the late show (the second of two that day) in Detroit, Michigan, on November 30, 1982, and a DVD with another complete, previously unreleased concert from the 1999 Tour, recorded in multi-cam live at the Houston Summit on December 29, 1982.
+The Super Deluxe edition contains four more discs: Two of them contain 24 previously unissued studio tracks, the third contains a complete live audio performance of the 1999 Tour recorded at the late show (the second of two that day) in Detroit, Michigan, on November 30, 1982, and a DVD with another complete, previously unreleased concert from the 1999 Tour, recorded in multi-cam live at The Summit in Houston, Texas on December 29, 1982.
 The albums were also issued on vinyl in a 2 LP, 4 LP and 10 LP + DVD set.
 The Super Deluxe edition and the Deluxe edition are both completely out of print physically.